siemens/ix/packages/documentation/docs/conversational-design/overview.md

 - **User engagement:** Conversation design creates real-life interactions with our users, boosting engagement.
 - **Brand loyalty:** Well-designed conversations lead to positive user experiences and satisfied customers, creating trust and brand loyalty.

-## Conversation design in industrial applications
+## Conversational design in industrial applications
 Industrial chatbots should be designed to enhance productivity without disrupting existing workflows or interrupting users.
 Within industrial environments, chatbots face challenges, but also provide unique opportunities due to their context and use cases.
-Considering the pros and cons below can help you decide whether a chatbot is suitable for your users and industrial software applications.
+Considering the pros and cons below can help you decide whether a chatbot is suitable for your users and your industrial software applications.

 ### Complex industrial processes
 - **Challenge:** Chatbots within industries are difficult to integrate into existing or legacy systems and need to be able to support complex processes.